fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/templates/macro.rst

 **a**

-The **a** modifier can be used to return the unaccented version of the parameter.
+The **a** modifier can be used to remove accents, in one of two modes:

+* ascii (default): In this mode accents and non-ascii characters are removed.
+* uid: In this mode accents and all invalid characters for an uid value are removed. if **Strict naming policy** is **on** in the configuration, this will also convert to lowercase.

 Examples: